Before you begin: This user guide details the steps for setting up a Smart Connector using one of the nine hosted file delivery types:

 20] Or, to upload the file manually, click the Or use Manual Upload link.

 21] Then click Select Sample File, navigate to the file on your local machine, click Open and finally click Upload.

 22] The parsed data appears in the Data Fields section.

-23] TapClicks does it best to guess at the field type for each field.
+23] TapClicks does its best to guess the field type for each field.
 In the event that it's wrong, you can change any field type using the Field type dropdown menu.

-24] Check the Is metric? checkbox is that field should be used as a performance metric.
+24] Check the Is metric? checkbox when that field should be used as a performance metric.

 25] Check the Include in charts? checkbox if the performance metric specified above is to be used in the row breakdown chart and part of the Report Generator chart.

 26] For fields that have field type = number, you will be given a choice of which operation to apply to the numbers in that field.
 Choose the applicable operation from the Operation? dropdown menu.
 The operation needs to be set for all metric-based field types (i.e., number, decimal, percent, currency).